< All Topics

 • Identified Errors:

-• Random Error: Fluctuations in water bath temperature and subjective judgment of the clotting end-point.
+Fluctuations in water bath temperature and subjective judgment when determining the clotting end-point.

 • Suggested Improvements:

-• Use a thermostatically controlled water bath to maintain consistent temperature.
+• Use a thermostatically controlled water bath to ensure a consistent temperature.

-• Employ a colorimeter to detect end-points objectively, reducing reliance on human observation.
+• Employ a colorimeter to detect end-points objectively, thereby reducing reliance on human observation.

-• Increase replicates for each enzyme concentration to calculate an average and minimize the influence of random errors.
+• Increase the number of replicates for each enzyme concentration to calculate a reliable average and minimize the influence of random errors.

 Table of Contents